 Bryce holds 2 Bachelor’s degrees – Accounting, and Business Administration with an Emphasis in Financial Management from New Mexico State University (go Aggies!).
 He resides in San Diego with Arlene, his wife of over 13 years.
 They have two children – a son, Colin, and a daughter, Jocelyn.

-Sarah began her career working with the homeless population at a free clinic in Riverside, providing short term crisis counseling.
+Sarah began her career working with homeless youth, adults, and families at a free clinic in Riverside, providing short term crisis counseling.
 She then provided inpatient therapeutic services for children and adolescents at the Loma Linda Behavioral Medicine Center.
-Sarah has since provided therapeutic services for children, adolescents, and families in the community.
-Sarah is currently in the process of becoming certified to provide Parent Child Interaction Therapy (PCIT) to parents and children.
+Sarah has since provided therapeutic services for children, adolescents, and families in the San Diego community.
+Sarah is trained in ARC, Cognitive Behavioral Therapy, Family Systems Therapy, Ending the Game, Parent Child Interaction Therapy (PCIT), Play Therapy, and Trauma Informed Therapy.